helidon-io/helidon/docs/se/config/introduction.md

 When your application prepares a `Config.Builder` it sets what `ConfigSource`s and `ConfigParser`s the builder should use in constructing the resulting `Config` object.
 The Javadoc explains how to use the [`Config.Builder`][config-builder].

-See the [Custom Configuration Sources][custom-configuration-sources] and [advanced config sources][advanced-topics] sections for detailed examples and further information.
+See the [Custom Configuration Sources][custom-configura] and [advanced config sources][advanced-topics] sections for detailed examples and further information.

 ### Accessing Config Values